Mongin History, Family Crest & Coats of Arms

 All Irish surnames have a unique and often romantic meaning.
 The name Mongin originally appeared in Gaelic as O Mongain, which is derived from the word mongach, which means hairy.

 Early Origins of the Mongin family

 The surname Mongin was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
 They were descended through Eochy Moyvane, to Niall Mor, his son, the great Niall of the Nine Hostages.
 Descended was O'Mongain the great chief of the Mangans whose territories included branches in Mayo, Connacht, Cork and Limerick.

-Important Dates for the Mongin family
+Early History of the Mongin family

 This web page shows only a small excerpt of our Mongin research.
 Another 83 words (6 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mongin History in all our PDF Extended History products and printed products wherever possible.

 Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
 Spelling variations revealed in the search for the origin of the Mongin family name include O' Mongain (Gaelic), Mangan, Mongan, Mongin, Mungan, Mungen, Mongun, O'Mongan, O'Mongin, O'Mungen, O'Mongun, O'Mongun, O'Mangan and many more.

 Early Notables of the Mongin family (pre 1700)